 Call For Papers

-We are pleased to invite submissions for the 4th Annual Symposium on Human-Computer Interaction for Work (CHIWORK 2025).
-CHIWORK ’25 will be as a hybrid event at the Centrum Wiskunde & Informatica (CWI) in Amsterdam from June 23-25, 2025.
-Authors of accepted papers can choose to present online or in person.
+We are pleased to invite submissions for the Annual Symposium on Human-Computer Interaction for Work (CHIWORK 2025).
+CHIWORK 2025 will be a hybrid event.
+Authors of accepted papers must present their contribution at the CHIWORK conference, either in person in Amsterdam or virtually.

 Important dates